Platelet-Rich Plasma (PRP) Injections

 Microneedling is a minimally invasive aesthetic procedure that can improve the texture and tone of many different blemishes on the skin, like fine lines, wrinkles, sun spots, acne scars, etc. During this procedure, a handheld medical-grade rolling pin with hundreds of tiny needles attached is moved throughout the targeted area, creating hundreds or thousands of microwounds.

-Your body immediately begins healing the “wounds” by flushing collagen, elastin and other growth factors found in the platelets of our blood.
-But by applying PRP directly to the skin during the treatment, we have found that the results can be noticeably improved since the microwounds open up direct channels for the PRP to travel to the targeted skin.
+Your body immediately begins healing the “wounds” by flushing collagen, elastin, and other growth factors found in the platelets of our blood.
+However, by applying PRP directly to the skin during the treatment, we have found that the results can be noticeably improved since the microwounds open up direct channels for the PRP to travel to the targeted skin.

 In some cases, PRP can be injected directly into a targeted location to restore volume in the skin by boosting the amount of collagen and elastin in the given area.
 This technique is often referred to as a vampire lift, but that name is sometimes also used to refer to microneedling with PRP as well.